maxmarsc/Acidizer/README.md

 ![Acidizer UI](UIExample.png)

 ### Download
 Here is a link to download the VST2 and VST3 builds of the Acidizer.
-Be aware it might not be the latest build.
+Be aware it might not be the latest build.<br>
-LATEST UPLOAD : 23/01/2019
+LATEST UPLOAD : 23/01/2019<br>
 https://www.mediafire.com/file/ahi4f6ed8fbh8kc/AcidizerVST.rar/file

 ## Notes